 - Current Year: Junior

-- Height/Weight: 6’3″, 230 pounds
+- Height/Weight: 6’2″, 235 pounds

-Trenton Simpson scouting report
+Trenton Simpson Scouting Report

 Before we continue, let’s make one thing clear: Simpson is not Isaiah Simmons.
 Sure, they are both uber-athletic “linebackers” that play a versatile role, but they do so differently.
 Simmons was a jumbo-sized safety (6’4″, 240 pounds) asked to drop into the box, while Simpson is a true linebacker with the athleticism to play in space.

-Where Simpson wins
+Where Simpson Wins

 When you watch Simpson’s tape, you have to play a bit of “Where’s Waldo?” before each snap.
-On any given play, Simpson could be in the box, in the slot, off the edge, or even at deep safety.
+On any given play, he could be in the box, in the slot, off the edge, or even at deep safety.
 But what makes Simpson so valuable isn’t his ability to line up all over the field.
 It’s his ability to dominate all over the field.

 What’s more, he comes with a plan of attack and excellent technique, something you don’t typically see from off-ball linebackers rushing the passer.
 His eyes never leave the QB, allowing him to get his hands up into passing lanes or separate from blockers to track them down on the move.

 In run defense, Simpson can pop on contact, fire his hips, and disengage with ease.
 Like a dumpster diver sifting through trash in search of treasure, Simpson instinctually moves around bodies in the box to find the ball carrier.
 His lateral movement skills are elite, as he has the twitch to bounce between gaps at a moment’s notice.
-Additionally, the Clemson LB can hold contain vs. TEs and tackles, keeping his feet active and eyes on the ball.
+Additionally, the Clemson LB can hold contain against TEs and OTs, keeping his feet active and eyes on the ball.